Registan Square in Samarkand

 History of Samarkand

 Dating back to the 8th – 7th centuries BCE, Samarkand is one of the oldest inhabited cities in Central Asia and was founded as ancient Afrasiab.
 Initially known as Maracanda by the Greeks, Alexander the Great conquered the city in 329 BCE.
-Following Alexander’s death, the city moved through various empires such as Seleucid Empire, Greco-Bactrian Kingdom and Kushan Empire, and being conquered by Persian Sassanians in 260 CE.
+Following Alexander’s death, the city moved through various empires, such as the Seleucid Empire, the Greco-Bactrian Kingdom, and the Kushan Empire, and was conquered by Persian Sassanians in 260 CE.

 The city was again conquered by Xionites in 350 – 375 AD and started adapting the culture of nomads.
 Unfortunately, the city again became part of various successors through the centuries until it came under imperial Russian rule in 1868.
-The city had most of its development and modernisation during Timurid period in the 14th and 15th centuries.
+The city had most of its development and modernisation during Timurid’s 14th and 15th centuries.

 Samarkand has four seasons spread across the year.
-The summer and winter seasons are extreme and the best time to enjoy the city is during the autumn and spring seasons.
-But do note that rains are common during the spring season.
+The summer and winter seasons are extreme, and the best time to enjoy the city is during the autumn and spring seasons.
+But do note that rains are expected during the spring season.

 SeasonMonthsTemperature Range